 Bilingual accommodations are rare in any case.
-A 1995 study by the Government Accountability Office could locate only 265 out of 400,000 federal publications - less than 1/10 of one percent - that were printed in languages other than English.
-36 immersion" programs intended to teach English to immigrant students in just one school year.
-But things have not worked out quite as planned:
+A 1995 Congressional study could locate only 265 out of 400,000 federal publications - less than 1/10 of one percent of those produced by the Government Printing Office - that were published in languages other than English.